 - SVLV: The minimum severity level of run-time messages to be issued by QSEL.
 Specify a number between 0 to 6.
 For more information, see "Controlling Run-Time Messages" section.
 Default: SVLV=2 - DSAB: Disable (Y/y) or enable (N/n) QSEL.
 Any value not starting with N/n will disable QSEL.
+Default: DSAB=N

-Default: DSAB=N number of bytes rage sum of le (between 1 an stained from engths of the host of 3000), optionally The QSEL with a K/k the particip suffix (for statistics oating Si Kilobyt (for ELECT es).
-It i more statements.
-Sp s recommended information, that that the ck SELECT (QSE L) 16 R Reference Manu al
+AVLN: number value The average sum of bytes (between be obtained 1 and 3000), the host voptionally QSEL with a K/k the particip suffix (for statistics oating SELEC Kilobytes).
+I (for more T statements.
+Spett is recommended information, ecify the that this see uick SELE CCT (QSEL) 1 17 Reference Manua ıl